Difference Between Mobile App & Web App Testing

 Native Application

-Native applications are built using platform-specific programming languages and designed for specific operating systems such as IOS and Android.
-The primary advantage of these apps lies in their ability to use the full capabilities of the device they are running on, including the camera, GPS, and other sensors.
-They also deliver faster loading times and more responsive interfaces.
+Native applications are created through the use of programming languages unique to the platform and for one specific operating system such as IOS and Android.
+The greatest advantage of such apps is that they are able to leverage the entire feature set of the device that they are running on, such as the camera, GPS, and other sensors.
+They also provide faster loads and more responsive interfaces.

 Mobile Web Applications

-Mobile web applications are a type of app accessed via a mobile web browser rather than being downloaded from an app store.
-Built with web technologies like HTML, CSS, and JavaScript, these applications offer:
+Mobile web apps are an application accessed through a mobile web browser instead of being downloaded from a store.
+Developed using web technologies such as HTML, CSS, and JavaScript, these apps provide:

 • Cross-platform compatibility